Dmitri9149/Transformer_From_Scratch/README.md

 As an example the Transformer is used for English French translation on small amount of data (about 100000 pairs of sentences).

+The learning experiments with different model parameters are collected in /models folder.

+Some raw theoretical considerations are in "Diagrams_Transformer....ipynb" file and in "Transformer_Values_Keys_Queries.ipynb" file

 The Transformer is used for experiments with different parameters.

 It is the first part of my project in Transformers.
 The next steps: